Homeowner Equity Insights

 Negative Equity Rises, But Still Down Since 2017

-In the first quarter 2019, the total number of mortgaged residential properties with negative equity decreased 1% percent from the fourth quarter 2018* to 2.2 million homes, or 4.1% of all mortgaged properties.
-On a year-over-year basis, negative equity fell 11% from 2.5 million homes, or 4.7% of all mortgaged properties, in the first quarter of 2018.
+In the second quarter 2019, the total number of mortgaged residential properties with negative equity decreased 7% from the first quarter 2019 to 2 million homes, or 3.8% of all mortgaged properties.
+On a year-over-year basis, negative equity fell 9% from 2.2 million homes, or 4.3% of all mortgaged properties, in the second quarter of 2018.

 Chief Economist for CoreLogic

-National Aggregate Value of Negative Equity: Q1 2019
+National Aggregate Value of Negative Equity: Q2 2019

-The national aggregate value of negative equity was approximately $304.4 billion at the end of the first quarter of 2019.
-This is up quarter over quarter by approximately $2.5 billion, from $301.9 billion in the fourth quarter of 2018.
+The national aggregate value of negative equity was approximately $302.7 billion at the end of the second quarter of 2019.
+This is down quarter over quarter by approximately $2.6 billion, from $305.3 billion in the first quarter of 2019.

 Negative equity peaked at 26 percent of mortgaged residential properties in the fourth quarter of 2009, based on the CoreLogic equity data analysis which began in the third quarter of 2009.